Subdiffusive light transport in three-dimensional subrandom arrays: Introduction

-In the present work, we study light localization in aperiodic systems generated from subrandom sequences and we demonstrate 3D localization of electromagnetic vector waves with distinctive DLT behavior.
 Subrandom sequences fill a $d$-dimensional space more uniformly compared to uncorrelated random ones \cite{Niederreiter,Kuipers,McKay} and they are extensively used in statistical sampling theory where they provide superior accuracy and convergence properties \cite{Lemieux,Morokoff}.
 Interestingly, we show that the mathematics of subrandom sequences offers unique opportunities for the design of a novel class of complex media with enhanced light-matter interaction properties with respect to standard UR systems.
-Specifically, using the rigorous dyadic Green's matrix spectral method we study the light localization properties of 3D arrays of electric dipoles geometrically arranged according to the Halton, Sobol, and Latin-Hypercube (LH) subrandom sequences.
-By performing a scaling analysis of the Thouless number \cite{Thouless} and by evaluating the first-neighbor level spacing statistics of the complex Green's matrix eigenvalues, we observe clear signatures of a DLT of electromagnetic waves in the Halton and Sobol configurations, which we found to be hyperuniform deterministic structures.
-As a result, this localization mechanism is completely different from the Anderson localization model that relies on uncorrelated disorder \cite{Sheng,Akkermans,Anderson}.
-In fact, we discover that the localization transition in subrandom hyperuniform media is described by a level spacing statistics that does not follow the Ginibre's ensemble of random matrix theory and does not exhibit Poisson statistics at large scattering density.
-Instead, we find that the probability density function of the level spacing statistics of the Halton and Sobol configurations is well-reproduced by the Gaussian unitary ensemble (GUE) of random matrices in the diffusion regime and by an inverse power law scaling in the localization regime.
+Specifically, using the rigorous dyadic Green's matrix spectral method we study the light transport properties of 3D arrays of electric dipoles geometrically arranged according to the Halton, Sobol, and Latin-Hypercube (LH) subrandom sequences.
+By performing a scaling analysis of the Thouless number \cite{Thouless} and by evaluating the first-neighbor level spacing statistics of the complex Green's matrix eigenvalues, we observe clear signatures of a transition into a subdiffusive (\emph{i.e.,} weak localization) regime in the Halton and Sobol configurations, which we found to be hyperuniform deterministic structures.
+In particular, we discover that this transition in subrandom hyperuniform media is described by a level spacing statistics that does not follow the Ginibre's ensemble of random matrix theory and does not exhibit Poisson statistics at large scattering density, as it is for random media in a strong magnetic field \cite{Skipetrov2015,Skipetrov2018,Cottier}.
+Instead, we find that the probability density function of the level spacing statistics of the Halton and Sobol configurations is well-reproduced by the Gaussian unitary ensemble (GUE) of random matrices in the diffusion regime and by an inverse power law scaling in the weak localization regime.
+On the other hand, we find that the structures generated by the Latin-Hypercube stochastic algorithm are not hyperuniform and do not show any signature of weak localization of vector waves.